torvalds/linux/Documentation/bpf/btf.rst

     bpf func boundaries.

 Below are requirements for line_info:
-  * the first insn in each func must points to a line_info record.
+  * the first insn in each func must have a line_info record pointing to it.
   * the line_info insn_off is in strictly increasing order.

 For line_info, the line number and column number are defined as below: